-- The teacher who assigned homework to the student - LMC staff. - Teachers may issue a 15 minute pass ONLY to students checking out materials, returning materials, or printing.
+- Get one from the teacher who assigned the classwork - LMC staff. - All teachers have a 15 minute LMC pass for students to check out materials, return materials, get chromebook help or print.

-LMC BEHAVIOR:
+LMC BEHAVIOR

 Students using the LMC are expected to be engaged in individual or small group study, homework, project work of any kind or recreational reading.
 The LMC is not the place for large group disruptive socializing.
-Students who are disruptive will be sent back to class or study hall and issued a two-week suspension from the LMC.
-After two such suspensions, the student may no longer come to the LMC as a sign-in or on passes.
+Students who are disruptive will be sent back to class or to the M-room for that day.
+If the issue continues, the student(s) will be issued a two-week suspension from the LMC.
+After two such suspensions, the student may no longer come to the LMC as a sign-in or on passes until the next trimester.
 These students must use the LMC before or after school.

-LMC COMPUTERS:
+LMC COMPUTERS

 The LMC has computers for student use and programs.
-Computer games are not allowed.
-Students are expected to respect computer desktops.
+These are the computers you can print from at school if needed.